yikun0117/23b/README.md

 ```

 ----
-Emphasism aka italicsm with asterisks or underscores strong emphasis, aka boldm with **asterisks** or **underscores** Combined emphasis with **asterisks and underscores**.
+Emphasism aka italicsm with asterisks or underscores strong emphasis, aka boldm with **asterisks** or **underscores**
+Combined emphasis with **asterisks and underscores**.
 Strikethrough uses two tildes. ~~Scratch this.~~
 ----

-First ordered list item
+1.First ordered list item

-Another item
+2.Another item
 ..* Unordered sub-list.

-Actual numbers don't matter, just that it's a number
+3.Actual numbers don't matter, just that it's a number
 ..1.
 Ordered sub-list
 ...2.
 2nd

-And another item.
+4.And another item.
 ...* note 1
 ...* note 2
 *** note 3

 ----
 Colons can be used to columns.
 | Tables | Are | Cool |